-The doctoral Qualifying Examination is taken during the third year, usually in Spring, after the completion of required course work (HDFS 5110, 5310, 5321, 5351, 5349, 6352, 6365, 6366, and 6370) and fulfilling the requirement for the 7000 project, but not including the Teaching Practicum (two credits of HDFS 5101).
+The doctoral Qualifying Examination is taken during the third year, usually in Spring, after the completion of required course work (HDFS 5110, 5310, 5321, 5351, 5349, 6352, 6365, 6366, and 6370) and fulfilling the requirement for the 7000 project, but not necessarily including the Teaching Practicum (two credits of HDFS 5101).
 Students who receive accommodations through Student Disability Services will receive these accommodations during the Qualifying Exam process.
+Students will need to complete Teaching Practicum before they can advance to candidacy.